VOTING BY ABSENTEE BALLOT

 Where Optical Scan Voting is Used

-When using an electronic ballot marking device (“ExpressVote”) insert the activation card into the ExpressVote to mark a ballot.
-The voter shall then touch the screen next to the name of the candidate of his or her choice for each office for which he or she intends to vote.
+When using an electronic ballot marking device (“ExpressVote” to mark an optical scan ballot, the voter shall touch the screen or use the tactile pad to select the name of the candidate of his or her choice for each office for which he or she intends to vote.
 To vote for a person whose name does not appear on the ballot, the voter shall type in the name of the person of his or her choice in the space provided for a write-in vote.

 After Voting the Ballot

-After an official optical scan ballot or ExpressVote ballot is marked, the voter shall insert the ballot in the voting device, or deliver the ballot to an inspector for deposit.
+After an official optical scan ballot is marked the voter may insert the ballot in the voting device or deliver the ballot to an inspector for deposit.
 The voter shall leave the polling place promptly.

 Justice of the Supreme Court